viet34tqc/bulletproof/README.md

 ## Difference from bulletproof-react

-- Routes: I decided to seperate routes into 3 categories instead of 2: authentication routes, protected routes and public routes (which can be homepage, blog...)
+- Routes: I decided to seperate routes into 3 categories instead of 2: authentication routes, protected routes and public routes (which can be homepage, blog...).
+If the route has its own child route, it will have a component name like: <AuthRoute> to render the <Outlet>
 - Use `mutation` instead of `mutationAync` to handle the POST request (login, register).
 For more details: <https://tkdodo.eu/blog/mastering-mutations-in-react-query>
 - Slightly different folder structure: I categorize features by both pages and features.
 - Using `yup` for form validation instead of `zod`